flutter/website/src/docs/cookbook/animation/physics-simulation.md

-# Step 4: Calculate the velocity to simulate a spring
+# Step 4: Calculate the velocity to simulate a springing motion

 The last step is to do a little math, to calculate the velocity of the widget after it's finished being dragged.
 This is so that the widget realistically